Asiapac Books

 Asiapac Books is a Singaporean publisher that publishes educational comics and illustrated books on Asian culture, history, philosophy, health practices, art and literature.
 Established in 1983, its publications are now sold in more than 20 countries, and have been translated into more than 20 languages.
-Asiapac Books also publishes a monthly educational magazine VITA Edition, targeted at secondary school students.
+Asiapac Books also publishes two monthly educational magazines Montage Edition and VITA Edition, targeted at school students.

 In 1997, Asiapac Books represented Singapore as a delegate to the 1997 Asian Comic Books Conference held in South Korea.

 Asiapac Books specialises in using illustrations to engage readers.
 Its Origins and Gateway series introduces readers to Chinese and Singaporean cultures respectively through the rich use of images and quirky stories.
 It has published illustrated and adapted versions of Chinese classics such as Journey to the West, A Dream of Red Mansions, and Water Margin.

 Asiapac Books is a member of the Singapore Book Publishers Association.